 UN Women also coordinates and promotes the UN system’s work in advancing gender equality, and in all deliberations and agreements linked to the 2030 Agenda.
 The entity works to position gender equality as fundamental to the Sustainable Development Goals, and a more inclusive world.

 Writers Without Margins, Inc. is a 501(c)3 charitable organization created to form relationships between the rich academic and literary world of Greater Boston and surrounding communities which are struggling more than ever in an age of increasing wealth disparity.
-What distinguishes Writers Without Margins, Inc. from other community literacy programs which focus on specific niche groups such as at-risk youth, prison writing programs or paid academic or personal development courses is that we provide what a traditional academic program offers, for free, to the combined populations found in homeless shelters, community health centers, and lower income neighborhoods.
-Furthermore, we are able to connect with many individuals who defy simpler categorization based on the intersectional nature of the organizations we partner with.
-By reaching adults who have likely fallen outside of the traditional, secondary education systems and aligning with the human services universe we are able to reach disadvantaged individuals who are more often confronting the challenges of addiction recovery, mental illness, a history of incarceration, disability, sickness, poverty and trauma, and facing the larger, related issues of institutional racism, employment discrimination, unaffordable housing, foster care, domestic violence, and global conflict, with few resources and little support.
+What distinguishes Writers Without Margins, Inc. from other community literacy programs which focus on specific niche groups such as at-risk youth, prison writing programs or paid academic or personal development courses is that the organization provides what a traditional academic program offers, for free, to the combined populations found in homeless shelters, community health centers, and lower income neighborhoods.
+Furthermore, Writers Without Margins, Inc. is able to connect with many individuals who defy simpler categorization based on the intersectional nature of the organizations we partner with.
+By reaching adults who have likely fallen outside of the traditional, secondary education systems and aligning with the human services universe, the organization is able to reach disadvantaged individuals who are more often confronting the challenges of addiction recovery, mental illness, a history of incarceration, disability, sickness, poverty and trauma, and facing the larger, related issues of institutional racism, employment discrimination, unaffordable housing, foster care, domestic violence, and global conflict, with few resources and little support.